 He went on to attend Montgomery College and during that time, worked at a small radio station.

 James began his professional career as a voice actor in 1973 and

 could be heard on the air at some of the America's most exciting and successful radio and television stations.
-For more than thirty years, his voice and on-air talent has been in demand nationwide.
+For more than forty years, his voice and on-air talent has been in demand nationwide.